NeuroTechX/ntx_slack_archive/devices.md

  >You'll want to upload the radios if you are upgrading from v1 to v2, please follow the upgrade guide if that's the case <https://github.com/OpenBCI/OpenBCI_32bit_Library/blob/master/UPGRADE_GUIDE.md>

+5/6/2017 9:52 AM

+ **aj** :

+ >Hit me in the DM and id be more then happy to hop on a chat and get you back to hacking!